The-Last-Cookie/osu-wiki/wiki/Guides/Tablet_Purchase/en.md

 Wacom is the "brand name" of tablets.
 Tablets are all they make and they're widely accepted (by artists) as producing the best quality, most reliable tablets.
 Some would recommend buying from Wacom because of their reputation as producing high-quality products as a leader in the tablet world.
 They produce three main lines:

 - Cintiq - "Draw directly on the screen" tablets, these are used in very high-end professional applications, and cost a pretty penny.
-- Intuos - The Professional line of tablets, these have features above and beyond the Bamboo line, but lack a screen.
+- Intuos—The Professional line of tablets, these have features above and beyond the Bamboo line, but lack a screen.
-- Bamboo - The general consumer line of tablets, these come cheap with all the features you need to get started as a hobbyist.
+- Bamboo—The general consumer line of tablets, these come cheap with all the features you need to get started as a hobbyist.

 There are other lines from Wacom, such as the Graphire or Volito tablets, but these names have been discontinued, replaced by the above lines.